ajmastra/cs-386-event-pulse/README.md

-# cs-386-event-pulse
+# Event Pulse
-capturing the heartbeat of local events!
+## Capturing the heartbeat of local events!